 [Editor’s Note: Gua Sha could cause bruising and may not be appropriate for patients on blood thinners and/or with clotting disorders.
 You should consult a doctor before trying this technique.]

 JW: [Injectable wrinkle reducers] helps with my elevens between the eyes — the glabellar muscles.
 I do this 2-3 times a year.
 But, I don’t [get injectable wrinkle reducers] on my forehead, [or fillers in my] nasolabial folds.
 What I do is very subtle, rather than changing the way I look.

 [Editor’s note: Injectable wrinkle reducers are temporary medical treatments designed to help smooth the look of moderate to severe wrinkles in certain areas of the face.
-There are risks and possible side effects to this treatment, so consult with a provider to see if it’s right for you.
+There are risks and possible side effects to this treatment, so consult with a licensed provider to see if it’s right for you.
 Injectable wrinkle reducers should be administered no sooner than every three months and injectable fillers last up to two years.
 Have more questions about cosmetic injectables?
 Chat with a trained aesthetic specialist now.]